sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[[Pro](https://www.wpase.com/rdme-to-web)] Admin Columns Manager**.
 Manage and organize columns in the admin listing for pages, posts and custom post types.
 Currently supports ASE, ACF and Meta Box custom fields.
 * **Enhance List Tables**.
 Improve the usefulness of listing pages of various post types by adding / removing columns and elements, e.g. featured image, excerpt, ID columns.
 * **Display Active Plugins First**: Display active / activated plugins at the top of the Installed Plugins list.
 * **Custom Admin Footer Text**: Customize the text you see on the footer of wp-admin pages.
+[ASE Pro](https://www.wpase.com/rdme-to-web) enables media upload / insertion.

 ### Log In / Log Out